martinbarge/sml5202-2022-JaneSmith/javascript-basics.md

 <p><a href="https://www.w3schools.com/jsref/met_document_getelementbyid.asp">Reference for this script</a></p>
 <hr>

 <h2>3.
-Extend the above to get user input and output it to the document</h2>
+Extending the above to get user input and output it to the document</h2>
 <p>This example shows how JS can take user input and join it to another text and output it.</p>
 <p>When you enter a name and submit, a message will be displayed underneath.</p>